rokudev/hero-grid-channel/README.md

 ## Channel Structure
 - Components: The Scene Graph components
 - Images: Contains image assets used in the channel
-- Out: Contains the zip package that side-loads on the Roku device
 - Source: Contains the main brightscript file that runs right when the channel starts

 ### To-do (Features that still need to be implemented)